viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 {{% /tab %}}
 {{% tab name="Go" %}}

-The easiest way to get started writing an application with Viam is to navigate to the [robot page on the Viam app](https://app.viam.com/robots), select the **Code sample** tab, then select **Go** and copy the boilerplate code.
+The easiest way to get started writing an application with Viam is to navigate to the [machine page on the Viam app](https://app.viam.com/robots), select the **Code sample** tab, then select **Go** and copy the boilerplate code.

 {{% snippet "show-secret.md" %}}